Your health needs

 An NHS dentist helps you look after your teeth, gums and other parts of your mouth.

-You have the right to be given all the information you need about your medicines, their possible side effects, and other options which may be available to you, in a way you understand.
+You have the right to be given information in a way you understand about:

 You can expect that any medicines your doctor or other qualified health care professional prescribes will be appropriate for you.